Kieran132/Quantum-Quiz-P2/TESTING.md

 ### Jshint Testing

+#### script.js

 <img src="assets/README images/jshint.png">

 The reason why questions is a undefined variable is because the questions for the quiz are in a seperate file (questions.js) than the one used to write the Javascript.
+One solution to this is Javascript Modules and pulling through the questions.js file into the script.js file.

 One item highlighted in this testing was 'optionSelected' being an unused variable.
 I had a look at re-writing the code of adding in an eventListener, however I have been unsuccessful due to my lack of Javascript knowledge.

+#### questions.js

+Everything passed

 ### Lighthouse Testing